 The Epson EcoTank ET-4760 is a good family printer.
 Its cost-per-print ratio is excellent and it prints a very large number of copies before you need to refill its ink tanks.
 It has lots of scanning features and a good mobile app too.
 However, its photo printing quality is only decent, and it has disappointing color accuracy when printing documents.
 If you mostly just print things for use around the house, then this shouldn't be an issue.

-The Epson EcoTank ET-4760 is a very good printer for home or small offices.
+The Epson EcoTank ET-4760 is a great printer for home or small offices.
 It prints a remarkably high number of pages on a full tank of ink, so you don't have to worry about your business day being frequently interrupted by empty ink cartridges.
 It also has a sheetfed scanner with an automatic document feeder (ADF) so you can scan multiple documents at once.
 It doesn't do duplex scanning, however, and the printing speed can be a bit slow for a busy office.

-The Epson EcoTank ET-4760 is a great student printer.
+The Epson EcoTank ET-4760 is an excellent student printer.
 It's remarkably cost-efficient for an inkjet printer thanks to its economical supertank system.
 You have to put it through some seriously heavy usage before needing to refill the ink tanks, and the ink bottles don't cost too much to replace.
 It doesn't print as quickly as a laser printer, but it's a lot faster than most inkjet printers, which is great when you have a report to hand in at the last minute.
 It's missing some more advanced connectivity options, like Bluetooth, but since it supports both AirPrint and Mopria, this shouldn't be an issue if a classmate needs to print something in your dorm.

 The Epson EcoTank ET-4760 is an impressive black and white printer.
 The supertank system holds a lot of ink, resulting in a remarkably high print yield.
 The black ink replacement bottles don't cost very much, so the cost of black-only printing is outstandingly low.
 While this printer still prints decently quickly, it's not quite as fast as a monochrome laser printer.
 It's also a bit of a hassle to refill the ink tanks.
 That said, it's still a great printer if you only print in black and white.